 The New Mexico Environment Department (NMED) began publishing quarterly assessments in Fiscal Year 2022 (FY22).
-This is the second quarterly performance assessment for FY24 and provides a retrospective look at the quarter while providing insights for the rest of the fiscal year.
+This is the fourth quarterly performance assessment for FY24 and provides a retrospective look at the quarter while providing totals for the entire fiscal year.